Uterine Fibroid Embolization Specialist

 Vascular and Endovascular Specialist located in St. Louis, MO; Evergreen Park, IL; Chicago, IL; Swansea, IL.

 When you’re diagnosed with uterine fibroids, you can get rid of the growths with uterine fibroid embolization.
 This minimally invasive procedure is a safe option that leads to significant or complete pain relief in 90% of women.
 As a fellowship-trained vascular specialist, Goke Akinwande, MD, at Midwest Institute for Non-surgical Therapy (MINT), has extensive experience performing uterine fibroid embolization procedures.
-To learn if you’re a good candidate, call one of the offices in St. Louis, MO and Wentzville MO, Evergreen Park, IL, Swansea, IL, or book an appointment online today.
+To learn if you’re a good candidate, call one of our offices in St. Louis, MO and Swansea, IL or book an appointment online today.

 Uterine Fibroid Embolization Q&A